elysium-suite/aeacus/docs/checks.md

 type="FirewallUp"
 ```

-> On Linux, this checks if there are any defined ip tables names.
+> __Note__: On Linux, unfortunately uses `ufw` at the moment.
 On Window, this passes if all three Windows Firewall profiles are active.

 <hr>